HighCWu/EasyOCR/doc/API-en.md

 	/**
 	 * Identification picture content, and return to read the contents of the string
 	 *
-	 * @param fromImage To identify the picture, support for String String path, File file object, FileInputStream input stream, and other overload
+	 * @param fromImage To identify the picture, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
 	 * @return Code read
 	 */
 	public String discern(fromImage)

 	/**
-	 * The content identification picture on output to the specified file.
-ToText parameter is not specified, the default output file name: Photo of .txt
+	 * The content identification picture on output to the specified file. toFile parameter is not specified, The default output to System.getProperty ("java.io.tmpdir") directory, file name: FileName.txt
 	 *
-	 * @param fromImage To identify the picture, support for String String path, File file object, FileInputStream input stream, and other overload
+	 * @param fromImage To identify the picture, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
-	 * @param toText Save recognize the contents of the file name, the default will automatically add the suffix .txt
+	 * @param toFile save the contents of the file, the default will automatically add the suffix .txt
 	 * @return Generation is complete
 	 */
-	public boolean discernToFile(fromImage [, String toText])
+	public boolean discernToFile(fromImage [, String toFile])

     /**
-	 * The content-aware image output to the specified file and read the contents of the string is returned.
-ToText parameter is not specified, the default output file name: Photo of .txt
+	 * The content-aware image output to the specified file and read the contents of the string is returned. toFile parameter is not specified, The default output to System.getProperty ("java.io.tmpdir") directory, file name: FileName.txt
 	 *
-	 * @param fromImage To identify the picture, support for String String path, File file object, FileInputStream input stream, and other overload
+	 * @param fromImage To identify the picture, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
-	 * @param toText  Save recognize the contents of the file name, the default will automatically add the suffix .txt
+	 * @param toFile  save the contents of the file, the default will automatically add the suffix .txt
 	 * @return Code read
 	 */
-	public String discernToFileAndGet(fromImage [, String toText])
+	public String discernToFileAndGet(fromImage [, String toFile])
 ```

  - Clean and identify pictures